shaecodes/Restaurant-Ingredient-Tracker/README.md

 # File Descriptions

-- ingredient.py: Contains the main Python code for the Restaurant Ingredient Tracker program, including the Ingredient class and its methods for managing ingredient inventory.
+- **ingredient.py**: Contains the main Python code for the Restaurant Ingredient Tracker program, including the Ingredient class and its methods for managing ingredient inventory.

-- log_file.txt: The log file that stores all ingredient stock activities in a formatted manner for easy tracking and record-keeping purposes.
+- **log_file.txt**: The log file that stores all ingredient stock activities in a formatted manner for easy tracking and record-keeping purposes.

-- ingredients.txt: The text file that stores the ingredient inventory, including the name, stock quantity, and threshold for each ingredient.
+- **ingredients.txt**: The text file that stores the ingredient inventory, including the name, stock quantity, and threshold for each ingredient.
 The file is updated automatically when restocking, using, adding, or deleting ingredients.

 # Requirements
 The Restaurant Ingredient Tracker program requires the following: